Online Banking Security Guidelines

-- Protect your PINs (don't carry them in your wallet!) and passwords; use an 8-digit combination of letters and numbers for your passwords and change them periodically
+- Protect your PINs (don't carry them in your wallet!) and passwords; use an 8-digit combination of letters, numbers and symbols for your passwords and change them periodically.

 - Remember to sign-off when you are finished banking online or leave the room for a few minutes.